benblack769/ssh-scheduler/README.md

 * A reserved machine or reserved GPU can only be used by one process.
 * Free memory on remote machine is fetched when batch script runs.
 The total requested memory of jobs allocated to the system is not allowed to exceed the free memory in that system
 * Free CPU and GPU utilization is fetched when batch script runs.
-A 2x overload of utilization is tolerated, as systems often work quite well under overutilization due to efficient OS level resource allocation.
-(TODO: not yet implemented!)
+A small overload of utilization is tolerated, as systems often work quite well under overutilization due to efficient OS level resource allocation.

 ### Step 4: Run job